Chicago Style Footnotes Citation Guide

 Adam Roston, “Business Partner of Falwells Says Affair with Evangelical Power Couple Spanned Seven Years,” Reuters, Aug.
 24, 2020, https://www.reuters.com/investigates/special-report/usa-falwell-relationship/.

-There are many other kinds of sources you might need to cite, but they all generally follow a similar logic.
+There are many other kinds of sources you might need to cite, but they all generally follow a similar logic: the name of the author, the title of the work, where the work appears, place of publication, publisher, and date.
 For information on other kinds of sources and for examples, see the Chicago Manual of Style and the Library of Congress citation guides (note that the Library of Congress guide provides bibliography style citations, not footnote style, so you may need to do some tweaking to transform bibliography entries into footnotes, but the principle will always be the same: first name of the author and last name of the author, title, publication information, and page number(s).
 Happy citing!

 Things to Keep in Mind: